Bolivia entry requirements for Romania passport holders

 3

-The officer stamps your passport with the entry date and the visa validity period (usually 30 days).
-Check the stamp before leaving the counter.
+The officer will stamp your passport with the date of entry and the number of days granted (usually 90).
+Check the stamp before leaving the counter — if it says less than 90 days, ask for clarification immediately.

 4